daveaglick/MsBuildPipeLogger/README.md

 ### A note on concurrency

-The `AnonymousPipeLoggerServer.Read()` and `NamedPipeLoggerServer.Read()` methods both block while waiting for additional events.
-If you need to support concurrency or cancellation, you'll need to wrap this call however is appropriate for your application.
+The `AnonymousPipeLoggerServer.Read()` and `NamedPipeLoggerServer.Read()` methods both block while waiting for events.
+If you need to support concurrency or cancellation, pass a `CancellationToken` to the server constructors and then cancel it during read operations.